Russian losses evident in key liberated Ukrainian city

 Several missiles hit Ukraine’s second-largest city of Kharkiv, damaging its infrastructure and causing power cuts.
 Kharkiv Gov. Oleh Syniehubov said one person was killed and at least two others, including a 9-year-old girl, were wounded.

-In the south, four civilians were injured when Russian missiles struck the city of Nikopol.
+In the south, four civilians were wounded when Russian missiles struck the city of Nikopol.

 After reclaiming control of Lyman in the Donetsk region, the Ukrainian forces pushed further east and may have gone as far as the border of the neighboring Luhansk region as they advance toward Kreminna, the Washington-based Institute for the Study of War said in its latest analysis of the combat situation.